-Both unstructured and structured dramatic play offer teachable moments about conflict resolution.
-Disagreements between children will crop up naturally during unstructured dramatic play, which offers a chance for kids to work through their differences and arrange a compromise.
+Both unstructured and structured dramatic play offer plenty of opportunities for teachable moments about conflict resolution.
+Disagreements between children will inevitably crop up during unstructured dramatic play, which offers a chance for kids to work through their differences and arrange a compromise.

-Dramatic play encourages children to resolve conflict, consider alternative perspectives and recognize the various roles and responsibilities individuals have in our society, according to Child Care Exchange.
-Structured dramatic play encourages children to consider a specific problem and propose their own solutions.
+Dramatic play encourages children to resolve conflict, consider perspectives beyond their own and recognize the various roles and responsibilities individuals have in our society.
+Structured dramatic play often encourages children to consider a specific problem and propose their own solutions.

 4. Dramatic play supports literacy

 Dramatic play provides a prime opportunity for kids to improve their literacy skills.
 They can be exposed to “functional print” (like newspapers, signs or menus) in a play setting, which can help contextualize words and concepts.
 Additionally, with some light guidance, vocabularies can be expanded.
 Questions like, “What foods should we serve?” and “What tools will we need?” to the kids playing restaurant can provide an easy opening for introducing new words and concepts.

 Dramatic play can also increase reading comprehension.
 Kids often choose to act out scenes from a favorite storybook.
 This gives them a deeper understanding of the narrative structure and character motivations found in familiar stories.

 5. It develops creative thinking and storytelling ability

 The question “So what happens next?” is a given during any dramatic play scenario, and your little ones certainly benefit from filling in the narrative gaps.
 The twists and turns of a pretend trip to a grocery store can be pretty wild when left in the hands of a toddler (watch out for the humongous dinosaurs tearing up aisle two), but these uncommon scenarios and ideas are still an excellent way to get their gears turning as they figure out how to proceed.